nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 # Getting started

-Install it as an unregistered package in julia's REPL package mode by writing `] add git:/..`:
+Install it as an unregistered package in Julia's REPL package mode by writing `] add git:/..`:
 ```
 julia> ]